The Ark Platform: Hardware, Software, and Tools

 Ark Raspberry Pi-based Network Monitor

-Though originally we shipped 1u servers running FreeBSD, we now deploy small, inexpensive network measurement nodes, based on the second generation Raspberry Pi.
-Although tiny, the Raspberry Pi provides low-end desktop-class performance with a flexible Linux-powered programmable platform for conducting networking research.
+Though originally we shipped 1u servers running FreeBSD, we now deploy small, inexpensive network measurement nodes, based on the Raspberry Pi.
+Although tiny, the Raspberry Pi provides excellent performance with a flexible Linux-powered programmable platform for conducting networking research.
 Hosting sites can locate these systems in any convenient location, including on someone's desk, and the transition from deploying traditional rack-mounted servers to Raspberry Pi's has allowed us to scale up the Ark infrastructure.

 Ark Software and Tools

 Marinda Tuple Space

 One of the distinguishing features of Ark is its focus on coordination.
 Coordination, broadly speaking, is concerned with planning, executing, and controlling an ensemble of distributed computations.
 Coordination is the meta-activity that surrounds a computation.